Heimdal

 Microsoft Entra ID might seem like an unfamiliar name on this list.
 In fact, it’s actually just a new name for Microsoft’s Azure Active Directory.
 The new service was launched towards the end of 2023.

-This is slightly different from other options on this list, as there’s a good chance you already have it – at least in some form.
+This is slightly different from other options on this list, as there’s a good chance you already have it.
 Any organization using Windows 11, Microsoft 365, or Azure services will effectively already have access to a basic Microsoft Entra ID package.
 That’s because it acts as an extension of the existing identity and access management functionality all Microsoft customers already use to log in and authenticate.

 • Windows integrations – Microsoft Entra ID works well with other Microsoft technologies, making this an attractive choice for Windows-based organizations.